1-800-649-8481 Toll Free

 Children can be diagnosed as autistic when they’re young, some as early as 15 months.
 Not everyone is diagnosed early in life as it’s quite common for a child to not be diagnosed until they are older or even an adult, especially if they are a girl, a person of color, and/or do not have an accompanying learning disability.

-Some of the main signs that a child may be on the autism spectrum include:
+Some signs that a child may be on the autism spectrum include:

 • Not drawing their parents’ or others’ attention to objects or events, for example not pointing at a toy or book, or at something that is happening nearby (or a child may eventually do this, but later than expected)